herrera-luis/terraform_kubernetes_gcp/README.md

 ### Enable GCP APIs

-If this is your first time running terraform with GCP you need to enable next APIs.
+If this is your first time running terraform with GCP you need to enable the following APIs.

 * containerregistry.googleapis.com
 * container.googleapis.com
 * cloudbuild.googleapis.com

-You can do it on your terminal with next command:
+You can do it on your terminal with the following command:

 ```shell
 $ gcloud services enable containerregistry.googleapis.com